 -Prepares your simple and variation products to be synchronized

 -Associates matching taxes between Megaventory and WooCommerce (the ones with the same name and rate) and creates new taxes in Megaventory, if needed.

 Please note that this process only enables communication between WooCommerce and Megaventory.
-It is strongly advised to also perform all actions specified in the next section (Synchronization) to synchronise data (products, clients, taxes, discounts) before moving forward.
+It is strongly advised to also perform all actions specified in the next section (Synchronization) to synchronize data (products, clients, taxes, discounts) before moving forward.